 Early History of the Boggers family

-Another 183 words (13 lines of text) covering the years 1546, 1576, 1632, 1683 and are included under the topic Early Boggers History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Boggers research.
+Another 92 words (7 lines of text) covering the years 1546, 1576, 1632, 1683 and are included under the topic Early Boggers History in all our PDF Extended History products and printed products wherever possible.

 Boggers Spelling Variations

 Spelling and translation were quite undeveloped in the Middle Ages.
 Consequently, the spelling of Scottish names was an inconsistent practice, usually governed by the unique ear of the scribe recording the name.
 Over the years, Boggers was spelled Boag, Boig, Book, Boack, Boge, Bogue, Boak, Bouk, Bouck, Bogues, Bogg, Boggs and many more.

 Early Notables of the Boggers family (pre 1700)